 General Medical Council

 All doctors pay a fee to register with the General Medical Council (GMC), and an annual retention fee (ARF) to remain on the GMC's Register.
-We also charge fees for administering the PLAB test, and for specialist/GP applications.
+We also charge fees for administering the PLAB test, and for specialist or GP registration applications.

 You can read more about our plans and how we use your fee in, How we'll protect patients in 2014.